 to a large colony of blue herons and to many different waterfowl

-The adjacent Angrignon Park with its 19th-century English gardens, the historic Lachine Canal from the Old Port to the Lake St-Louis, the hand made Aqueduct Canal that provides drinking water to Montrealers and the majestic views of the St. Lawrence River all provide recreational areas and vast green spaces.
+The adjacent Angrignon Park with its 19th-century English gardens, the historic Lachine Canal from the Old Port to the Lake St-Louis, the hand made Aqueduct Canal that provides drinking water to Montrealers and the majestic views of the St. Lawrence River all provide recreational areas and vast and peaceful green spaces.

 Help can also be found by visiting the RTL the Réseau de transport de Longueuil or the STL the Société de transport de Laval.
 Both will definitely take you wherever you wish to go all over Greater Montreal, that is all over Longueuil, Montreal and Laval.